Gustav-Radbruch-Haus/eva-backend/README.md

-# EVA - Elektronische Verwaltungs Assistentin
+# EVA - Elektronische Verwaltungs Assistent
 ## Intro
 This app is designed to aggregate tools to interact with tenants.